wawaka/black-box-testing-tool/README.md

 More kafka examples are available in file [examples/kafka.yaml](examples/kafka.yaml)

-## Kafka message template
+## Kafka message defaults
 Sometimes it's not convenient to specify full message for every test as they can be quite huge but only differ in some fields.
-For this there is template feature.
-It allows to specify message template for this kafka action.
-All messages used with this action will override template fields before sending/checking.
-You have to define template in the `template` key of corresponding kafka action.
+For this there is defaults feature.
+It allows to specify message defaults for this kafka action.
+All messages used with this action will override defaults fields before sending/checking.
+You have to define defaults in the `defaults` key of corresponding kafka action.
 Example:
 ```yaml
 actions: